-In our two year old or Climbers classroom, our curriculum has six basic sections: circle time, arts & crafts, manipulatives, music & movement, language arts, and gross motor.
-The children start off their day with circle time,singing their ABC's and the weather song.
+In our Climbers classroom, the children are able to feed themselves and are getting ready to potty-train.
+We follow a Daily Schedule and our curriculum has six basic sections: Circle Time, Arts & Crafts, Manipulatives, Music & Movement, Language Arts, and Gross Motor.
+The children start off their day with Circle time,singing their ABC's, talking about the weather and saying hello to all of our friends.
 This section of the curriculum serves to start the day off in a warm social environment.
-All of the sections after circle time are centered around the theme of the week, for example, the circus.
-So during arts & crafts, the children will participate in activities such as creating their own circus clown stick puppet or coloring in a dancing elephant.
-The class then moves on to manipulatives, such as puzzles or play dough.
+All of the sections are centered around the theme of the week, for example, The Circus.
+So during arts & crafts, the children will participate in activities such as creating their own circus clown stick puppet or painting a dancing elephant.
+The class also engages in manipulatives, such as puzzles or play dough.
 These activities help develop cognitive function and their fine motor skills needed in their hands.
-From here the teacher will lead the class in a song for music & movement.
-The children then move onto language arts, completing activities such as show and tell or learning a new letter.
+During the day, the teacher will lead the class in a songs for music & movement.
+The children also work on language arts, completing activities such as show and tell or learning a new letter.
 The final activity is gross motor, which involves things like stomping like an elephant coupled with outside time.
-These activities are helping the children to develop cognitive function less so in their hands like with mainpulatives but more so with their limbs as a whole through activities like bear walking.
+These activities the children work with their limbs as a whole through activities like bear walking.